David Nichtern

 David Nichtern (born 19 February 1948) is an American songwriter and television composer, soundtrack artist and Buddhist teacher of the Shambala tradition of Chögyam Trungpa.

 Biography

-Born and raised in Manhattan, Nichtern is the son of Sol Nichtern, a prominent New York psychiatrist and writer, and Broadway producer Claire Nichtern, the first female Tony award winner.
+Born and raised in Manhattan, Nichtern is the son of Sol Nichtern, a prominent New York psychiatrist and writer, and Broadway producer Claire Nichtern, the first female Tony Award winner.
 Having begun practicing music at age eight, he began his career as a professional musician during his college years at Columbia University.
 He served as director of sales for the New England Digital Corporation in the 1980s.
 He is the founder of music-marketing company Nudgie Music LLC, and its divisions Dharma Moon and 5 Points Records.
 He wrote the song "Midnight at the Oasis."

-He has his own world/fusion band, Drala and has also released a solo record entitled From Here To Nichternity, which features five cuts that were originally cues on One Life to Live, in addition to an instrumental duet of "Midnight at the Oasis" featuring Michael Brecker.
-David Nichtern is also a member of The Beyman Bros, an instrumental trio featuring Nichtern, Christopher Guest and C.J.
-Vanston.